espoirMur/espoir.github.io-old/_posts/2018-07-13-New-mac-dev-setup.md

  - For customization i prefer using dracula theme for both vscode and iterm, it like a universal theme

+### Package Manager Homebrew

- third step is to install package manager homebrew:
+Third step is to install package manager homebrew:
 About homebrew:

  _Homebrew  a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system_